 The paper is organized as follows.
+We first discuss in Section \ref{sec_data} an artificial dataset to illustrate benefits of RIMLE compared with some existing clustering approaches.
 The RIMLE is introduced and defined in Section \ref{sec_rimle}.
 In Section \ref{sec_existence_consistency} existence and consistency of the RIMLE are proved.
-Section \ref{sec_practical} treats the computation of the RIMLE and the choice of $\delta$.
+Section \ref{sec_practical} treats the computation of the RIMLE and the choice of input parameters for the algorithms.
 Section \ref{sec_breakdown} studies the breakdown robustness of RIMLE.
-Section \ref{sec_spike_data} presents a real data example along with an illustration of the effect of the choice of the improper constant density.
-Section \ref{sec_concluding_remarks} concludes the paper, followed by an appendix with proofs.
+Numerical experiments are presented in Section \ref{sec:experiment}.
+Section \ref{sec_concluding_remarks} concludes the paper.